 After, the two groups were asked if they’d like to try a more challenging set of questions.
 Group 1 didn’t want to, but group two did!
 Then they gave them those questions and group one actually did worse on that test.

 It turns out that when you praise someone’s intelligence and they think it’s all just talent and no effort, they’re afraid of failing.
 But when you praise their effort, they want to actually try harder.

 This study was eye-opening to me in my own life.
 I did grow up being praised for my intelligence.
 And I’ve spent most my adult life being afraid that I’m not intelligent enough or that I’m going to fail and be found a fraud… Maybe this has something to do with it, maybe it doesn’t.
 But if I can still give someone the same warm fuzzies and build confidence with this method instead, then why take the risk of creating the same issues for other kids?

 Examples of Describing Effort instead of talent when praising others:

 - “You kept trying until you figured out how to put that toy back together again!”

 - “I saw you try again and again to climb that rock wall until you succeeded!”

 - “You kept practicing those notes until you could play the whole song!”

-Of course, sometimes we do need to point things out that need improved upon, because kids don’t always notice… heck neither do we lol.
+Of course, sometimes we do need to point things out that need to be improved upon because kids don’t always notice… heck neither do we lol.
 But if this is the case, then be sure to comment first on the positives of what they’ve done.
-In fact, try to give the criticism with a positive stance.
-More like a ‘still to-do’ verses ‘this is wrong’.
+In fact, try to give criticism with a positive stance.
+More like a ‘still to-do’ versus ‘this is wrong’.